It’s not a surprise that most times, we end up posting random content on social media just to maintain our presence.

-If you are an eCommerce merchant or, say, a food or fashion blogger, you should consider the social media calendar tool - ContentCal.
+If you are an eCommerce merchant or, say, a food or fashion blogger, you should consider the social media calendar tool – ContentCal.
 The tool brings the focus on ‘visuals’.
-So, on your social media editorial calendar you can view all attached visuals.
+So, on your social media editorial calendar, you can view all the attached visuals.

 - Extremely intuitive and user-friendly.
 It is easy to get started with the tool in less than five minutes.

-- You can add ‘notes’ for the different campaigns you are running, which makes planning and content creation super efficient.
+- You can add ‘notes’ for different campaigns that you are running, which makes planning and content creation super-efficient.

-- On your ContentCal calendar you can ‘tag’ the content that you’ve created for publishing, by theme or category.
+- On your ContentCal calendar, you can ‘tag’ the content you’ve created for publishing by theme or category.